-On this day 103 years ago, Lt.
+On Feb.
+5, 1918, Lt.
 Stephen Thompson recorded the first combat victory in American aviation history.
 It certainly wasn’t the most conventional way to get a win.
-Thompson was in a french aircraft, and he wasn’t even supposed to be in the air!
+Thompson was in a French aircraft, and he wasn’t even supposed to be in the air!

 Like many aircraft of this era, the Bréguet bombers of this squadron were two-seaters, for a pilot and an “observer.”
 The first and most important role of aircraft in World War I was reconnaissance, so the observer’s primary responsibility was to take pictures of enemy positions while a pilot with nerves of steel kept the aircraft steady and level over hostile territory.

-On February 5th, 1918, one of the French observers fell ill, and Lt.
+On Feb.
+5, 1918, one of the French observers fell ill, and Lt.
 Thompson was invited to replace him.
 Thompson was up to the task.
-While in German territory, his aircraft was intercepted by an “Albatross” fighter over Saarbrucken on the German border.
+While over territory, his aircraft was intercepted by an Albatross fighter over Saarbrucken, on the German border.
 Thompson defended his aircraft and shot down the German fighter, likely using a 7.7 mm Vickers gun or Lewis light machine gun commonly found on French aircraft, taking his place in American history.

 It should be noted that while Thompson tallied the first aerial victory for the United States military, Americans had been serving in the Service Aeronautique for the French since 1915.
 The French squadron N. 124, made up entirely of 38 American pilots, was dubbed Escandrille Americain and later changed to Escandrille Lafayette in December of 1916 because of diplomatic issues with Germany before U.S. entrance to the war.
 This unit was the inspiration for the 2006 movie “Flyboys,” starring James Franco.

 Despite the development of a completely new element of warfare in this period, aviation’s role in World War I and its impact on history doesn’t seem to be as heralded as in later conflicts.
 There could be a lot of reasons for this.
-The aircraft, most with a maximum speed barely over 100 miles per hour, were fragile, boxy, and just plain ugly in comparison to the sleeker P- 51 Mustang or F4U Corsair found in later conflicts.
+The aircraft, most with a maximum speed barely over 100 miles per hour, were fragile, boxy, and many would say just plain ugly in comparison to the sleeker planes like World War II’s P- 51 Mustang and F4U Corsair.
 And they certainly aren’t as sexy as modern fighter jets and stealth bombers.
-Colorized photographs and video footage from World War II and beyond has a clear advantage when it comes to sticking in our consciousness as well.
+An ample supply of colorized photographs and video footage from World War II and beyond put World War I at a clear disadvantage when it comes to sticking in our consciousness as well.
 Perhaps it’s just because the more lasting memories of “The Great War” are the horrors of chemical weapons, or the demoralizing attrition.